Info & Rules

 For your event to qualify as part of the European Onewheel League you must:

-Provide a race format that has qualifiers leading to a final encompassing multiple riders on course with direct elimination between races (diferent race formats require approval from EOL committee)
+• Provide a race format that has qualifiers leading to a final encompassing multiple riders on course with direct elimination between races (diferent race formats are also allowed with previous approval from EOL Board).

 Rules for Competitors